Grand Stade Adrar Agadir

 It took until 2007 for works to recommence, after which the stadium was scheduled to open in late 2009.
 While most of the stands had been built by 2009, works stopped again due to financial difficulties and only progressed slowly in the next years.

-The stadium has been selected as one of the two playing venues of the 2013 FIFA Club World Cup, along with Grand Stade de Marrakech, and will host the quarter final matches and the semi-final of Champions League winner Bayern.
+The stadium was selected as one of the two playing venues of the 2013 FIFA Club World Cup, along with Grand Stade de Marrakech, and hosted the two quarter final matches and the semi-final between Bayern and Guangzhou Evergrande.

 Grand Stade Adrar Agadir is located on the eastern edge of the city at the foot of the Atlas mountain range.
 It lies about 6 kilometres from Agadir’s centre and beachfront.